Abhi12-Ayalur/6DBytes-CV/README.md

-# image-recognition
-Please cite properly when using code.
-Made for and in collaboration with local Bay Area company 6DBytes.
-Files that help capture and track an object through color and corner recognition, along with some centroid and contour recognition features.
-End-goal is to broadcast (x,y) coordinates of object to external IoT device and receive information.
+Made for 6DBytes, local Bay Area tech startup.
+Captures and tracks an object through color, centroid and contour recognition features.
+Broadcasts Cartesian coordinates of object to external IoT device and receive information via TCP Socket Connection.
+Uses OpenCV on Python (Preferably using Raspberry Pi or basic Linux, mods have to be made to use on Mac/Windows)
-Written in Python, can run in Python 2 or 3.
-Special thanks to PyImageSearch.com and the OpenCV documentation for use of their tutorials and documentation.
-Also, thanks to Matplotlib.